ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lines from thirty-eight English poets.
+The names of the authors
+are given below:

+-— Why all this toil for triumphs of an hour?

+. — Life’s a short summer, man a flower.

+. — By turns we catch the vital breath, and die,

+. — The cradle and the tomb, alas! so nigh.

+.— To be is better far than not to be,

+. —’Though all man’s life may seem a tragedy ;

-ht cares speak when mighty cares are dumb,
+- — But light cares speak when mighty cares are dumb,

 . — The bottom is but shallow whence they come.